Liverpool Football Club Information Charter 2015-16

 Queries and FAQs

 If you do have reason to complain on a matchday, please speak to a steward or a uniformed member of staff.
 We find that most complaints can be resolved at the time of the initial problem.
-If your complaint cannot be resolved on the day or is concerning another matter, please contact us at the main club address, by email or call us directly on: 0843 170 5000.
+If your complaint cannot be resolved on the day or is concerning another matter, please contact us at the main club address - Liverpool Football Club, Anfield Road, Liverpool, L4 0TH - by email or call us directly on 0151 264 2500.

 We will acknowledge receipt of all email correspondence and seek to respond to any communication within 10 working days, though this may increase during peak periods.
-Should you be dissatisfied with the response you have received or feel your complaint has not been resolved and refers to a club specific issue, you can escalate your complaint for final resolution to the club's customer services manager or, if your complaint refers to a particular competition, with the governing body (the FA, Football League, Barclays Premier League or UEFA).
+Should you be dissatisfied with the response you have receive or feel your complaint has not been resolved and refers to a Club specific issue, you can escalate your complaint for final resolution to the Club's Customer Services Manager or, if your complaint refers to a particular competition, with the governing body (the FA, Football League, Barclays Premier League or UEFA).
 Should you still remain dissatisfied with these responses, you can escalate the case to the Independent Football Ombudsman (www.theifo.co.uk).
-The Liverpool Football Club charter outlines our principal commitments and policies, including those for ticketing to ensure transparency and accountability.
+The Liverpool Football Club Charter outlines our principal commitments and policies, including those for ticketing to ensure transparency and accountability.